Australia's Billabong gets rival $700 million takeover approach

 NEW YORK Oil prices fell about 1 percent on Friday as worries about rising U.S. supplies outweighed OPEC pledges to boost compliance with output curbs.

-MELBOURNE Australian surfwear company Billabong International Ltd (BBG.AX) has received a takeover approach by a second suitor, identified as Bain Capital LLC by sources familiar with the matter, valued around A$694 million ($707 million) and matching an existing bid from private equity suitor TPG Capital TPG.UL.
+MELBOURNE Australian surfwear company Billabong International (BBG.AX) has received a second takeover approach, valued around 444 million pounds ($707 million) and matching an existing bid from private equity suitor TPG Capital TPG.UL.

-Billabong said a new party offered "around A$1.45" a share late on Wednesday and has signed a confidentiality agreement and been granted due diligence.
+An unnamed party offered "around A$1.45" a share late on Wednesday and has signed a confidentiality agreement and been granted due diligence, Billabong said in a statement.

-Two sources who declined to be named told Reuters the fresh suitor was Bain Capital LLC.

-U.S.-based TPG Capital Management LP offered A$1.45 per share for Billabong on July 24, and said it could raise or lower its price after it has seen Billabong's books.
+U.S.-based TPG offered A$1.45 per share for Billabong on July 24, and said it could raise or lower its price after it has seen Billabong's books.

-Shares in Billabong jumped 9 percent to their highest in three weeks after resuming trade on Thursday morning, later stabilising around A$1.37, up 7.9 percent but still below the price of the two offers.

 Billabong's board said it did not think either proposal reflected the fundamental value of the company.